Annual US Expat Tax & Finance Conference – London, March 2019

-The 7th Annual US Expat Tax & Finance Conference will be held in London from 6-7 March 2018.
-Featuring expert speakers from the US, UK and Canada, the conference will examine in detail the recent US Tax Cuts & Jobs Act and its implications for Americans living overseas.
+The 8th Annual US Expat Tax & Finance Conference will be held in London in March 2019.
+The 2018 conference featured expert speakers from the US, UK and Canada, and examined in detail the recent US Tax Cuts & Jobs Act and its implications for Americans living overseas.

-The 2018 conference will be held at The Hatton, from 6-7 March 2018.
-The latest programme is shown below and features heavily the Tax Cuts & Jobs Act, looking at the provisions that directly affect individuals and those corporate measures that may impact your individual clients.
+The 2018 programme is shown below and featured heavily the Tax Cuts & Jobs Act, looking at the provisions that directly affect individuals and those corporate measures that may impact your individual clients.
 The corporate changes are particularly onerous and of course while “corporate” often suggests large organisations, many individuals that operate through limited companies are equally affected.

 9.40am Chairman’s introduction: Julian Nelberg, PwC

 9.50-11.00am Federal and state tax update, including TCJA provisions for individuals: Alex Jones and Glenn Snow, Frank Hirth